persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 ~~~~~~~~~~

 The user can compute the probability of failure relative to the limit state through
-the contextual menu of the relevant limit state
+the context menu of the relevant limit state

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitStateReliabilityAnalysis.png
     :align: center